 When it comes to building a photo archive, nothing beats Flickr.
 Flickr has set the bar by collaborating with a growing number of public archives to make their photographic collections more accessible.

 The Commons at Flickr hosts collections from The Library of Congress, Smithsonian Museum, George Eastman House, the British National Maritime Museum, the National Archives of the U.S., the Netherlands and the U.K, libraries from Australia and New Zealand and many more.

 Why do these archives post their content at Flickr?
-For one reason it is a very search-friendly platform and by taking advantage of the options for including metadata, each image is even more searchable.
-In addition, viewers are encouraged to add comments about the images which these institutions are using to learn more about the photos in their collections.
+For one reason it is a very search-friendly platform and by taking advantage of the available metadata options, each image is even more searchable.
+In addition, viewers are encouraged to add comments about the images which these institutions then use to learn more about the photos in their collections.

 Flickr is a Yahoo property and you can create a free Flickr account using your Yahoo username.
 Each free account has 1TB of storage available for photos and video.
 That is the equivalent to more than 560,000 high-resolution photographs.
 In addition, you control the privacy settings for each photo, making it is a great place to build a personal archive of the images you wish to display along with those you wish to keep private.
 And it provides a much-needed off-site backup of those photos.